andrews4s/sims4-protobuf-extractor/README.md

 3. In Live mode, open the cheat console and enter the cheat code "proto".

 A folder on your Desktop will be created with all of the game's Protobuf schemas in it.

+## Thanks
+Thanks to [@BigBadBleuCheese](https://github.com/BigBadBleuCheese) for making the script portable so others that aren't on a Mac logged in as me can use it.